accole/3D-Chess/README.md

 ![](assets/next_moves.PNG)

 ### How to Run ###
+1. Clone repository to local machine
+2. Open index.html
+OR
-1. Run ./host.command in local repository
+2. Run ./host.command in local repository
-2. Navigate to localhost:8000 in browser
+3. Navigate to localhost:8000 in browser

 ### How to Play ###